m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-gba-dev-log.md

 - Reading about how tile backgrounds work
 - Got a new graphics converter - grit.
 Seems to be widely used and was easy to compile from source.
 Need to try it properly but seems promising.

+## 7/1/26

+- Figured out grit, added to repo
+- Switched to using grit to convert the test snake image and 4bpp format.
+May need a teeny bit of scripting to mangle the output from grit into the right form since the C array output doesn't compile out of the box.
+Still like it more than the previous converter I tried though.
+- Thinking about palettes and bit depth.
+I think I will use 4bpp/16 colours per sprite in general as it is a nice limited number.
+Too many colours in pixel art is scary.
+I can probably come up with a consistent set of palettes (up to 16x16 colour palettes which feels like a lot), load them at startup and just use throughout.
+Same applies to background tiles.

 ## Current TODOS/Possible tasks

 - Figure out why sometimes the game doesn't seem to rebuild properly unless I delete the file first.
 Is it getting cached somewhere by mgba?
 (Might be due to rebuilding while mgba is still open?)